Top Payment Gateway Providers in Australia

 • Brand recognition and the ability to integrate the payment solution into your own website.

-• Authorise.net charges a monthly gateway fee of US$25 and 2.9% + US$0.30 per transaction.
+• Authorize.net charges a monthly fee of US$25 for the gateway and merchant account and 2.9% + US$0.30 per transaction.

 As a counterpart to the largest credit card provider in the world, Authorize.net has a better fee scheme than many of its competitors.
-But its main focus is on providing credit and debit card payments, so additional services such as digital wallets and customisable payment schemes are more "add-ons" than main features.
+But its main focus is on providing credit and debit card payments, so additional services such as digital wallets, eChecks and customisable payment schemes are more "add-ons" than main features.

 What matters most when choosing a gateway payment partner?